bigscience-workshop/Megatron-DeepSpeed/README.md

 ```

 ## GPT Pretraining

+**note**: you may want to skip to the next section, since it describes what we actually use at the moment.

 The `examples/pretrain_gpt.sh` script runs single GPU 345M parameter GPT pretraining.
 Debugging is the primary use for single GPU training, as the code base and command line arguments are optimized for highly distributed training.
 Most of the arguments are fairly self-explanatory.
 By default, the learning rate decays linearly over the training iterations starting at `--lr` to a minimum set by `--min-lr` over `--lr-decay-iters` iterations.
 The fraction of training iterations used for warmup is set by `--lr-warmup-fraction`.
 While this is single GPU training, the batch size specified by `--micro-batch-size` is a single forward-backward path batch-size and the code will perform gradient accumulation steps until it reaches `global-batch-size` whcih is the batch size per iteration.